lost and found

 we strive to keep moving forward to bring you Epic new adventures.

 It's all about you

 There are a handful of top notch events that have great aid stations and volunteers and Epic Endurance Events are no exception.
 With help from race legends like Ann Trason and John Trent we are proud to bring the most experienced, helpful and hard-working volunteers to guide you on your journey.
 To pick you up when you’re feeling down, to fill you with the best food and drinks and to carry all that is needed to very remote locations.
 We are dedicated to do this for you so your chances of success and well-being are increased.

 We have been blessed with countless examples of people going above and beyond to help at our events; it is for that reason that our events are successful.
 So we in turn give back to the sport.
 You will find us volunteering at aid stations at races like Western States (Lyons Ridge), Lake Sonoma, Silver State 50/50, Broken Arrow, Castle Peak and TRT.
-We also have a new trail stewardship program in conjunction with the US Forest Service with five trail-work days per year to open and maintain trails in the Tahoe National Forest.
+We also have our trail stewardship program in conjunction with the US Forest Service and Western States/Tevis Trail foundation.
+We are the section leaders from Foresthill to Pacific Slab mine to maintain the trail for all users and events throughout the year.
+We will also be working up in Granite Chief Wilderness and the North Fork American river.
+Please come and join us!
 In addition, we also donate funds to the Foresthill Schools athletic department, the Western States Trail fund and property owners for maintenance and access to roads for aid stations.